Ambrose Barlow: Mission

 After his ordination into the priesthood in 1617, Ambrose returned to England.
 Merely entering the country as a Catholic priest was treasonable and hazardous.
-Ports were dangerous and officials had descriptions from spies of those attempting to return to these shores.
+Ports were dangerous, and officials had descriptions from spies of those attempting to return to these shores.
 He went to Barlow Hall, before taking up residence at the home of Sir Thomas Tyldesley at Morleys Hall, Astley.
-For twenty four years, he laboured in south Lancashire which fortunately for Barlow was not overly hostile territory for Catholics or their priests.
-Sir Thomas' grandmother had arranged for a pension to be made available to the priest which would enable him to carry out his priestly duties amongst the poor Catholics within his parish.
+For twenty-four years, he laboured in south Lancashire, which, fortunately for Barlow, was not overly hostile territory for Catholics or their priests.
+Sir Thomas' grandmother had arranged for a pension to be made available to the priest, which would enable him to carry out his priestly duties amongst the poor Catholics within his parish.

-From there he secretly catered for the needs of Catholic 'parishioners', offering daily Mass and reciting his Office and Rosary for over two decades.
+From there, he secretly catered to the needs of Catholic 'parishioners', offering daily Mass and reciting his Office and Rosary for over two decades.
 Resembling Thomas More in his wit and mildness, Barlow was greatly loved by the poor, whom he also entertained at his house on the great feasts.
-To avoid detection by the Protestant authorities, he devised a four-week routine in which he travelled throughout the parish for four weeks and then remained within the Hall for five weeks.
+To avoid detection by the Protestant authorities, he devised a four-week routine: he travelled throughout the parish for four weeks, then remained within the Hall for five weeks.
 He would often visit his cousins, the Downes, at their residence of Wardley Hall and conduct Mass for the gathered congregation.

 Arrest and execution

 Ambrose was arrested four times during his travels and released without charge.
 King Charles I signed a proclamation on 7 March 1641, which decreed that all priests should leave the country within one calendar month or face being arrested and treated as traitors, resulting in imprisonment or death.
-Ambrose's parishioners implored him to flee or at least go into hiding but he refused.
+Ambrose's parishioners implored him to flee, or at least to go into hiding, but he refused.
 Their fears were compounded by a recent stroke which had resulted in the 56-year-old priest being partially paralysed.
 "Let them fear that have anything to lose which they are unwilling to part with", he told them.